VikasVMani/pli/pli.md

         RETURN max;
     END findMax;

-instruction:  Declare a file with sequential access mode
+instruction:  Declare a file with sequential access mode in PL/1.

 input: